carlosbrando/rails21-book/text/08_Rake Tasks/02_scripts.markdown

 ### plugin

-O comando script/plugin install agora permite o uso da opção –e/--export, para que ele use um svn export.
+The command script/plugin install now allows the use of –e/--export option, so that it issues a svn export.
-Foi adicionado o suporte a plugins hospedados em repositórios GIT.
+Added support for plugins hosted in GIT repositories.

 ### dbconsole

-Esse script faz a mesma coisa que o script/console mas para o banco de dados.
-Em outras palavras ele entra no cliente de linha de comandos do banco de dados.
+This script does the same thig as script/console but for your database.
+In other words it connects to the command line client of your database.

-Analisando o código, aparentemente isto só vai funcionar para bancos de dados mysql, postgresql, sqlite(3).
-Quando um banco diferente estiver configurado no arquivo database.yml e este comando for executado, a mensagem "not supported for this database type" será exibida no terminal.
+Looking at the code, this apparently will only work for mysql, postgresql and sqlite(3).
+When another database is configured in database.yml, this script will show: "not supported for this database type".